-However, many dogs have a dewclaw whose nail will need more frequent trimming than the others, regardless of activities.
+However, many dogs have a dewclaw whose nail will need more regular trimming than the others, regardless of activities.
 It is in the same place on a dog’s paw as a thumb on a human hand.
 Since this is located higher up than the other toes, its nail does not touch the floor.
-Most dogs have it on their front limbs, but some dogs have it on their hind limbs too.
+Most dogs have it on their front limbs, but some dogs have it on their back limbs too.

 The Basics Of Dog Nail Trimming At Home

 At the crux of dog nail trimming at home is your ability to get your dog to sit still.
 You can have the right technique and all the right tools, but if your dog keeps jerking back, there’s little you can do to minimize injury.